Google launches TensorFlow Quantum, a machine learning framework for training quantum models

 Google today announced the launch of TensorFlow Quantum, bringing together machine learning and quantum computing initiatives at the company.
 The framework can construct quantum datasets, prototype hybrid quantum and classic machine learning models, support quantum circuit simulators, and train discriminative and generative quantum models.

 Last fall, Google said it achieved quantum supremacy with the debut of a newly engineered solution.
-The release of TensorFlow Quantum follows the launch of Azure Qauntum and progress by companies like Honeywell.
+The release of TensorFlow Quantum follows the launch of Azure Quantum and progress by companies like Honeywell.

 Creating quantum models is made possible with standard Keras functions and by providing quantum circuit simulators and quantum computing primitives compatible with existing TensorFlow APIs, according to a Google AI blog.